gwastro/pycbc/docs/install.rst

     python setup.py install

-to install each of them into your virtual environment.
+to install pycbc-glue into your virtual environment.

 ========================================
 Use of Intel MKL Optimized FFT libraries